Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State in implementing the Act will be met from money provided by Parliament.
+The bill states that any expenditure incurred by the Secretary of State in implementing the act will be met from money provided by Parliament.
 No specific figures are provided.

 Groups Affected

-- Law Enforcement: Police and customs officers will be responsible for enforcing the ban and will require additional resources and training.
+Law Enforcement: Police and customs agencies will have increased responsibilities for enforcing the ban, requiring additional resources and training.

 Powered by nyModel